 I can go on forever because there is so much I can say.
-Nothing can explain the depth in this movie; be it the dense story or the excellently portrayed and entirely realistic emotions expressed by the actors.
+Nothing can explain the depth in this movie, be it the dense story or the excellently portrayed and entirely realistic emotions expressed by the actors.
 I get pulled into the movie whenever I see it, and I always end up crying.
 It is one of the rarest and perfect films I have seen.

 Bhansali’s Devdas is in no way comparable to this movie except for the fact that it can boast stunning color and lavish and glamorous sets.
 But personally, that does not appeal to me.
 That is not realism; it is a dream world which we should not aspire to achieve.
 Aesthetic elements do not make a movie great if the actors haven’t acted well, and the story loses realism.

 I would choose Roy’s Devdas anytime and give it 10/10.
 Nothing can surpass the talent and understanding of the material by the director in Roy’s Devdas.
 Allow me to quote what Elvis Mitchell of THE NEW YORK TIMES said for The Two Towers (obviously that film also deserved this praise)- ‘Never has a film so strongly been a product of a director’s respect for its source… Creating a rare perfect mating between filmmaker and material.’
-It also applies perfectly for Roy’s Devdas.
+It also applies perfectly to Roy’s Devdas.
 We will never be fortunate to see a movie like it if Bollywood continues to be clichéd and not adventurous.

 2) MADHUMATI (1958)